What is Model UN?

 Dartmouth Model UN, organized by Dartmouth college – two times

-BOSMUN, organized by Boston University – two times
+BOSMUN, organized by Boston University – three times

 SSUNS, organized by McGill University of Montreal – one time

-EagleMUNC, organized by Boston College – one time
+EagleMUNC, organized by Boston College – two times

 How many types of awards are out there?